aarnphm/morph/docs/content/SRS/SRS.md

 > SAEs suitable for planning and suggestion for creative writing.

 Rationale: Recent works show [[glossary#sparse autoencoders]] can be trained to minimise certain bias scope [@rajamanoharan2024improvingdictionarylearninggated].
-This is prevalent in `tinymorph` use-cases as it needs to ablate harmful features and amplify features related to creative writing to improve [[glossary#manual steering|steering]] direction. [[SRS/SRS#18.
+This is prevalent in `morph` use-cases as it needs to ablate harmful features and amplify features related to creative writing to improve [[glossary#manual steering|steering]] direction. [[SRS/SRS#18.
 Open Issues|OI-2]] will also investigate current open-issues for activation steering.